Connor Price

-Connor Price (born 11 November 1994) is a Canadian actor, rapper, and internet personality.
-He began his career as a child actor and became a musician.
+Connor Price (born 11 November 1994) is a Canadian rapper, actor, and internet personality.
+He began his career as a child actor and later became a musician.
 He is best known for his viral "Spin the Globe" series featuring artists from many countries around the world.

 Career

 Acting

 Price began performing at the age of six.
 His first notable role was portraying Jay Braddock, in the Academy Award nominated film Cinderella Man.
 He is best known for playing Kenny, the leader of the Boston vampire clan for two seasons of Syfy's Being Human and the role of Harry James in three seasons of X Company, a World War II spy drama on CBC.

+In 2008, at the 29th Young Artist Awards, Price won the Young Artist Award for The Dead Zone.
+He also won the LAFA February Award for The Riot Act in 2019, which was shared with other actors Lauren Sweetser, Brett Cullen, Micah Hauptman, and Brandon Keener.

 In 2024, he made an appearance in the role of a DJ in season 6 of The Rookie on ABC.

 Music

-Price first started to make music in the early 2010's, entering a YouTube rap contest with a song titled "Channel Surfing With God".
-There was a hiatus before Price began to expand into hip hop music and rap in the late 2010s, releasing his second song "S" on January 4, 2017.
-On a series on his YouTube channel titled Spin The Globe he would spin a globe and collaborate with an artist from whichever country his finger landed on.
-The series went viral in 2022.
-After collaborating with seven artists from countries including Zambia, Germany, South Africa and India, he released the "Spin the Globe" EP on 27 January 2023.
-As of April 2025, Spin the Globe has over 480 million streams on Spotify.
-A sequel "Spin the Globe 2" was released on 23 February 2024, using the same concept.
-In 2023, his music received over a billion streams across multiple streaming platforms, including over 650 million on Spotify.

-In July 2024, Price teamed with country singer Walker Hayes on the song, "Smoke".
-Price has recorded songs with bbno$, Hoodie Allen, Armani White, Idris Elba, Nic D, Forrest Frank, Hayes, Maverick City Music, and most recently Pertinence.

-On 26 September 2025, Price released his debut album About Time.
-It has sixteen songs, and features Big Sean, Nic D, Haviah Mighty, K.Keed, Hoodie Allen, and Idris Elba.
+Early independent releases and 4 of Clubs (2013–2021)

+Price first started to make music in the 2013, entering the YouTube Bangaroom Rap Contest with a song titled "Channel Surfing With God", under the stage name Uneyedentified.
+Out of 100 people, Price won the contest.
+There was a hiatus before Price began to expand into hip hop and rap music in the late 2010s, releasing his second song "S" on January 4, 2017.
+This was followed by the EP 4 of Clubs in 2018.
+The lead single, "Starter Pistol", gained traction after DJ Ricochet played the track on Toronto station FLOW 93.5.
+Price continued to release singles periodically, including features from Evelyne Brochu, ShaqIsDope, and even having his wife, Breanna Price, on the track "When You're Gone".
+In 2021, Price collaborated with Idris Elba on the track "Courteney Cox - Extended", with Courteney Cox herself appearing in the music video rapping.
+According to Elba, Cox "buried" Price on the track.
+Price kept the momentum in 2021 with the song "'21 Raps" in association with Sportsnet for the Toronto Raptors, along with the TikTok duet originated "Marathon" with 4Korners, who went on to DJ for Price in his first headlining show in December 2023.
+In this time, Price also collaborated with John Roa, Lex Brachter, Matty Beats, and Chloe Sagum.